Follow TV Tropes

 A bunch of ninjas being aware of their medium in the final episode of Ninja Nonsense

-Animation can be expensive.
-Really expensive.
+The primary reason this happens is that animation can be expensive, really expensive, and also very time consuming.
 An average 30-minute episode of an anime costs around $171,500 and popular shows in America cost between $350,000 to $6,000,000 in USD (as of 2020) depending on how popular and how long the show was going on.

 In American cartoons of the mid-'70s to early '90s, it was the norm to send animation overseas to studios in Japan, Korea, Taiwan, the Philippines, Australia and other countries to cut costs even further.
 The quality problems caused by budget constraints were thus exacerbated by language and cultural barriers.
 Japanese studios came to be seen by American studios as the "top of the line" of overseas studios because of their consistent aversion of this trope.note